manusuena/signal_wave_calculator/README.md

 # signal_wave_calculator
-use c programming to automatically calculates the frequency, wavelength and speed of a signal by using user input data
+uses c programming to automatically calculates the frequency, wavelength and speed of a signal by using user input data